Quota Mechanisms: Finite-Sample Optimality and Robustness: Finite-sample decision error under quota mechanisms

 On the other hand, we show in \cref{sec:comparison} that under JS's definition of a quota mechanism, a weaker version of \cref{res:optimal_transport_bound} holds, where \eqref{eq:EP_bound} is relaxed to

 Under JS's quota mechanism, each quota $q_i$ is approximated by a quota $q_{K,i}$ whose components are integer multiples of $1/K$.
-Their mechanism elicits reports satisfying these new quotas.
-The submitted reports are then modified randomly so as to satisfy the original quotas in expectation.
+Their mechanism elicits type reports satisfying these new quotas.
+The submitted reports are then modified randomly so that the original quotas are satisfied in expectation.
 Finally, the desired social choice function is applied to the modified reports.
-Each modification can introduce an additional error into the decision.
-By comparing \eqref{eq:EP_bound} and \eqref{eq:EP_bound_JS}, we see that the ex-post decision error bound for JS's quota mechanism can be decomposed into the error due to their modification and the error that is unavoidable, no matter which linking mechanisms are used. \end{rem}
+These modifications can introduce additional errors into the decision.
+By bounding these errors, we obtain \eqref{eq:EP_bound_JS}. \end{rem}

 \begin{rem}[Lower bound] \cref{res:optimal_transport_bound} gives an upper bound on the ex-post decision error.
 For certain social choice functions, we can obtain an accompanying lower bound.
-A social choice function $x \colon \Th \to \D (\XX)$ is \emph{injective} if for any distinct type profiles $\th, \th' \in \Th$, the lotteries $x ( \th)$ and $x(\th')$ have disjoint supports.\footnote{If $x$ is deterministic, then this reduces to the usual definition of injectivity of a function; if $x$ is stochastic, then this definition is stronger than the usual definition.} If $x$ is injective, then in the $K$-composite problem, \emph{every} strategy profile $\s$ in the $(x,q)$-quota mechanism $(M,g)$ satisfies, for each realization $\bm{\th}$ in $\Th^K$,
+A social choice function $x \colon \Th \to \D (\XX)$ is \emph{injective} if for any distinct type profiles $\th, \th' \in \Th$, the lotteries $x ( \th)$ and $x(\th')$ concentrate on disjoint measurable sets.\footnote{If $x$ is deterministic, then this reduces to the usual definition of injectivity of a function; if $x$ is stochastic, then this definition is stronger than the usual definition.} If $x$ is injective, then in the $K$-composite problem, \emph{every} strategy profile $\s$ in the $(x,q)$-quota mechanism $(M,g)$ satisfies, for each realization $\bm{\th}$ in $\Th^K$,

-In the special case of a single agent with two possible types, this lower bound agrees with the upper bound in \eqref{eq:EP_bound}.
-In this case, there exists an equilibrium in which the decision error is exactly $\| q - \marg \bm{\th} \|$, where we have dropped agent subscripts.\end{rem}
+See \cref{sec:proof_optimal_transport_bound} for the proof.
+In the special case of a single agent with two possible types, this lower bound agrees with the upper bound in \eqref{eq:EP_bound}, so there exists a best response for the agent that minimizes the decision error over all strategies.\end{rem}

 \begin{rem}[Decision-space upper bound] Suppose that there is a single agent ($n =1$) and the social choice function $x$ is deterministic.
 In this case, the $(x,q)$-quota mechanism can be implemented by restricting decisions rather than reports; see \cref{rem:decisions}.
-Moreover, the bound in \eqref{eq:EP_bound} can be strengthened to
+Moreover, if $x$ is cyclically monotone, then the bound in \eqref{eq:EP_bound} can be strengthened to